-Simple recipes, easy to follow.
+Simple and easy-to-follow recipes.
 This beautiful, easy-to-use cookbook encompasses some of the most delicious and healthy meals from all around the Mediterranean area, including recipes from areas of southern Europe and northern Africa.

-Author has a Master’s of Science in Nutrition Education.
+Author has a Master of Science in Nutrition Education.
 Healthful recipes.
 Weight loss and exercise advice.
 Includes information for overall healthfulness, as well as the pursuit of a Mediterranean-style diet.
+Offers sustainable solutions and recipes.

 Following all the recipes can require a good deal of time, prep, and expense.
 Lack of photos in the book.